lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/rotate.rst

 .. figure:: /images/3D_interaction-Transformations-Basic-Rotate-rotate_manipulator_header.jpg

 - Select your element with :kbd:`RMB`.
 - Use :kbd:`LMB` and drag any of the three colored axes on the rotation manipulator to rotate your object along that axis.
-You can also use :kbd:`shift`, :kbd:`ctrl` or numeric input with the 3D manipulator widget for further control.
+You can also use :kbd:`Shift`, :kbd:`Ctrl` or numeric input with the 3D manipulator widget for further control.
-- Your changes will be applied when you release :kbd:`LMB` or press :kbd:`SPACE` or :kbd:`ENTER`.
-Your changes will be cancelled if you press :kbd:`RMB` or :kbd:`ESC`.
+- Your changes will be applied when you release :kbd:`LMB` or press :kbd:`Space` or :kbd:`Enter`.
+Your changes will be cancelled if you press :kbd:`RMB` or :kbd:`Esc`.

 :doc:`Read more about the 3D Transform Manipulator » </3d_interaction/transform_control/manipulators>`